piecioshka/pebble-my-watchface/README.md

 * display hours and minutes in large font
 * start vibration on each full hour, ex. `4:00`, `12:00`
+* enable backlight which is disabled after couple seconds

 ## Build